 Our analysis builds on a decadal city-level dataset of shipping flows, population, and other economic outcomes for the period 1950-1990.
-We complement this with GIS data that allows us to calculate geographic characteristics of the city.
-We review the main variables used in the analysis below and report summary statistics in Table A.2.
-Detailed documentation including sources and description of cleaning steps for all the data used in the paper can be found in the Data Appendix (Appendix B).
+We complement this with GIS data that allows us to calculate geographic characteristics of the cities and ports.
+We review the main variables used in the analysis below and report summary statistics in Table D.1.
+Detailed documentation including sources and description of data construction for all the data used in the paper can be found in the Data Appendix (Appendix C).

-Shipping flows (Appendix B.1).
-Crucial to our analysis is a dataset of worldwide bilateral ship movements at the port level for the period 1950-1990 from Ducruet, Cuyala, and Hosni (2018).
+Shipping flows (Appendix C.1).
+Crucial to our analysis is a unique dataset of worldwide bilateral ship movements at the port level for the period 1950-1990 from Ducruet, Cuyala, and Hosni (2018).
 An observation is a ship moving from one port to another at a particular point in time.
 One week samples from the first week of May for each year were extracted from the Lloyd's Shipping Index, a unique source that provides a daily list of merchant vessels and their latest inter-port movements.